 How to Optimize Contribution Margin

-To increase Contribution Margin, you can either increase the price of the product or decrease variable costs.
+To increase Contribution Margin, you can either increase the price of the product (to increase revenue) or decrease variable costs.
 For example, if you sell folding chairs for $25 each, with variable costs at $18, your Contribution Margin is $7.

 25 (Revenue) – 18 (Variable costs) = 7 (Contribution Margin)

-If you increase the price of the folding chairs to $27, you will increase the Contribution Margin to $9.
+If you increase the price of the folding chairs to $27, your Contribution Margin will rise to $9.

 27 (Revenue) – 18 (Variable costs) = 9 (Contribution Margin)

-Or, if you find a way to decrease the variable costs to $15, you will increase the Contribution Margin to $10.
+Or, if you decrease the variable costs to $15, your Contribution Margin will increase to $10.

 25 (Revenue) – 15 (Variable costs) = 10 (Contribution Margin)

-However, itโs important to find the right balance between price, quality, and profitability.
-If you increase your price by too much, you will no longer be competitive.
-If you cut variable costs to the extent that it damages the quality of your product, you can hurt your brandโs reputation.
+However, it’s important to find the right balance between price, quality, and profitability.
+If you increase your price too much, you might lose a substantial number of customers to competitors.
+If you cut variable costs to the extent that it damages the quality of your product, you can hurt your brand’s reputation.

-McKinsey warns that chasing after margin with no consideration of consumer price tolerance or marketing spend, can eventually turn your highest performing SKUs upside down.
-If you canโt find the right balance, it may be best to simply cut that product from your catalog
+McKinsey warns that chasing after margin with no consideration of consumer price tolerance or product marketing spend can eventually turn your highest performing SKUs upside down.
+If you can’t find the right balance, it may be best to simply cut that product from your catalog

 Optimizing Variable Costs